artagnon/clayoven/README.md

           = paragraph.to_s
     div id="sidebar"
       ul
-        - if topics
+        - subtopics.each do |st|
+          h2 = "#{st.title}"
-          - topics.each do |topic|
+          - st.cps.each do |cp|
             li
-              a href="/#{topic}" = topic
+              a href="/#{cp.permalink}" = cp.title
 ```

 The engine works closely with the git object store, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full build.
-The engine also pulls out the created-timestamp (`Page#crdate`) and last-modified-timestamp (`Page#lastmod`) from git, respecting moves; as long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content. `ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.
+The engine also pulls out the created-timestamp (`Page#crdate`) and last-modified-timestamp (`Page#lastmod`) from git, respecting moves; as long as there is a significant correlation between old content and new content, `crdate` is calculated on the old content. `ContentPages` are sorted by `crdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.

 ## Usage